About Mexico City

 - Accommodation:

-- Budget: $10-20 USD per night for a hostel dorm bed
+- Budget: $10-20 for a hostel dorm

 - Food:

-- Mid-Range: $15-30 USD per day for meals at mid-range restaurants
+- Mid-Range: $15-30 for a meal at a mid-range restaurant

-- Luxury: $50+ USD per day for upscale dining experiences
+- Luxury: $50+ for fine dining experiences

 - Transport: